 11. Trademark applications

 11.1.
-In the context of a trademark application, complaints, queries and negative decisions in the examination pro-cedure can occur on the part of the respective trademark offices.
+In the context of a trademark application, complaints, queries and negative decisions in the examination procedure can occur on the part of the respective trademark offices.
 The lawyer therefore does not guarantee success.
 Oppositions and invalidity proceedings may also be brought by other trademark owners.
-Should an identical or confusingly similar trademark be used or otherwise encroach upon the rights of third parties, trade-mark owners or persons entitled to the trademark may assert claims under civil law.
-The lawyer assumes no liability for this.
-In the absence of a special agreement, all services relating to complications in the registration procedure or claims by third parties are not part of a registration order and must be commissioned and remu-nerated separately.
+Should an identical or confusingly similar trademark be used or otherwise encroach upon the rights of third parties, trademark owners or persons entitled to the trademark may assert claims under civil law.
+In the absence of a special agreement, all services relating to complications in the registration procedure or claims by third parties are not part of a registration order and must be commissioned and remunerated separately.

 11.2.
-In the case of trademark-identity or -similarity tests, only an assessment of the chances of success of a trade-mark registration can be made, but trademark offices and courts may reach different conclusions and possibly affirm a likelihood of confusion with other trademarks.
+In the case of trademark searches and trademark examinations, only an assessment of the chances of success of a trademark registration can be made, but trademark offices and courts may reach different conclusions and possibly affirm a likelihood of confusion with other trademarks.
 In the absence of a special agreement, tests in the EU trademark register do not include the registers of all EU states.
 An application for a Union trade mark may give rise to oppositions or invalidity proceedings from national trade mark proprietors in all Member States.
 When national trademarks are applied for, oppositions or invalidity proceedings may be brought by Union trade mark proprietors.
-Objections by third parties of any kind cannot be excluded or prevented under any circumstances, as this is not within the lawyer’s sphere of influence.

 12. Statute of limitation/preclusion

 12.1.
-All claims against the lawyer shall lapse if they are not asserted in court by the client within six months of the time at which the client becomes aware of the damage and the person causing the damage.
+The following applies to entrepreneurs: All claims against the lawyer shall lapse if they are not asserted in court by the client within six months of the time at which the client becomes aware of the damage and the person causing the damage.
 If the client is a consumer, this does not apply to warranty claims – the statutory period of two years applies.

 12.2.
-All claims against the lawyer shall lapse even without knowledge of the damage and the party causing the damage, at the latest five years after the event giving rise to the damage (event giving rise to the claim).
+The following applies to entrepreneurs: All claims against the lawyer shall lapse even without knowledge of the damage and the party causing the damage, at the latest five years after the event giving rise to the damage (event giving rise to the claim).

 The client is entitled to use documents written by the lawyer in connection with the mandate.
 Any other use, in particular publication, requires the prior written consent of the lawyer.
 Unless expressly agreed otherwise in individual cases, the lawyer shall not grant any rights, in particular but not limited to copyrights and rights of use, to documents or other works written by third parties which the lawyer passes on or has passed on to the client in connection with the mandate.